any-docs/css/content/reference/selectors/namespace_separator/index.md

 }
 ```

 [Type selectors](/en-US/docs/Web/CSS/Reference/Selectors/Type_selectors) and the [universal selector](/en-US/docs/Web/CSS/Reference/Selectors/Universal_selectors) allow an optional namespace component.
-When a namespace has been previously declared via {{CSSXref("@namespace")}}, these selectors can be namespaced by prepending the selector with the name of the namespace separated by the namespace separator (`|`).
+When a namespace has been previously declared via `@namespace`, these selectors can be namespaced by prepending the selector with the name of the namespace separated by the namespace separator (`|`).
 This is useful when dealing with documents containing multiple namespaces such as HTML with inline SVG or MathML, or XML that mixes multiple vocabularies.

 - `ns|h1` - matches `<h1>` elements in namespace `ns`
 - `*|h1` - matches all `<h1>` elements